Barrister banner

 His practice encompasses serious driving offences such as causing death by careless driving, cases in which his meticulous approach to preparation and calm manner are significant assets.

-Dominic has been appointed to the panel of Special Advocates.
+Dominic has been appointed to the Attorney-General’s panel of special advocates.
 This role involves acting on behalf of individuals in cases that may involve sensitive disclosure issues or matters of national security.
-Since 2015 he has regularly appeared in this capacity in various forums, including SIAC, SVAP, the High Court and the Court of Appeal, developing a particular expertise in TPIM cases and appeals with an immigration focus.
+Since 2015 he has regularly appeared in this capacity in various forums, including SIAC, SVAP, the High Court and the Court of Appeal.
 He also appears on the AG’s list of barristers authorised to act as independent disclosure counsel in criminal proceedings.

 Dominic is qualified to offer advice and representation on a public access basis, meaning that he can be instructed directly by private individuals.